 Cardboard boxes: Single or triple layer cardboard must be flattened, and can be recycled curbside with your waste hauler or at the Town's Rupert Road Transfer Station.
 Cardboard wrapping paper tubes can also be recycled in the same way.

 Plastic Bags and other Film Plastic: Plastic shrink wrap, plastic dry cleaner bags, cling wrap, zip-lock bags, cereal bags, and most other types of clean, dry “plastic film” can be recycled with store bags at your local grocery store, or stores like Target, CVS, Lowes or Walmart.
 Just recycle in marked location in the store or inquire within.

 Green gift purchases: Sustainable gift ideas include home-made crafts or other gifts; reusable products such as stainless steel water bottles, reusable straws, mason jars, or reusable holiday gift bags or food storage containers or wraps; sustainably produced clothing; green cleaning services; restaurants and other gift cards, especially to local businesses; food and beverages; house plants; vouchers for experiences; and donations to non-profit organizations.
 See the Town's two-page Donating Reusables Brochure for a list of local charities which accept donated items.
 NOTE: Many charities have changed their donation rules since the pandemic and since this brochure was last updated so be sure to call ahead before donating.

-Shopping recycled: This can be done in the grocery store as well as the toy or department store.
+Shopping recycled: This can be done in the grocery store as well as other stores.
 Look for items with less packaging or at least recyclable packaging.
 Remember to bring your cloth bags to the store with you when shopping.
 Keep in mind, beware of "greenwashing" (false or misleading environmental claims about products)—research claims on the internet, and if terms like “green” or “eco-friendly” aren’t substantiated, then they are probably meaningless.

 Alternatively, at the Town’s Rupert Road Transfer Station, cardboard tubes from wrapping paper can be recycled with cardboard boxes.